 The finding that IB for the effect, as a measure of sense of agency, increases for short delays has important implications concerning human-machine interfaces.
 Much effort is taken to improve human-machine interfaces by introducing faster response times of machines (Seow, 2008).
-This is in line with previous studies showing sense of agency to decrease monotonously with delay (Wen et al., 2015).
+This is in line with previous studies showing sense of agency decreasing monotonously with delay (Wen et al., 2015).
 In contrast, our results showed an initial increase of IB for shorter delays.
-This, however, crucially relies on the assumption, that IB is a reliable measure of sense of agency (Moore et al., 2009).
+This, however, crucially relies on the assumption that IB is a reliable measure of sense of agency (Moore et al., 2009).
 Our results might give rise to calling this presumption into question.
 IB and sense of agency might dissociate for short delays.
 For short effect delays, and especially for effect delays of zero (e.g., immediate effects), it seems quite plausible to assume weak IB, because this prevents a violation of the order principle of causality between action and effect (see Introduction).
-Hence, using IB as implicit measure of sense of agency might be restricted to longer delays.
+Hence, using IB as an implicit measure of sense of agency might be restricted to longer delays.

 However, when one assumes that IB does indeed reflect sense of agency, our results imply that shortening response latencies must be considered cautiously.
 If the effect follows the action instantaneously, sense of agency might be reduced.
-The effect might be attributed to external sources, instead of to the causing action, especially if users are not used to immediate machine responses.
-Previous results showed more sense of agency for effects occurring frequently after their specific delay (Haering & Kiesel, 2015, 2016), as well as faster response times to these effects (Haering & Kiesel, 2012).
+The effect might be attributed to external sources, instead of to the causing action, especially if users are not used to with delays 100 ms, 250 ms, 400 ms. Intentional binding for the effects is depicted on the y-axis with positive values (see Method).
+Error bars represent standard errors (Color figure online)

+Fig. 4 Intentional binding for the effect depending on effect delay and delay predictability for the study by Haggard et al. (2002), abbreviated "HCK (2002)" with delays 250 ms, 450 ms, 650 ms; and Experiment 2 immediate machine responses.
+Previous results showed more sense of agency for effects occurring frequently after their specific delay (Haering & Kiesel, 2015, 2016) as well as faster response times to these effects (Haering & Kiesel, 2012).

-Yet, our results concerning lower IB for short delays might be due to the method employed.
+Our results concerning lower IB for short delays might be due to the method employed.
 Probably, other measures for IB might lead to different conclusions.
-For example, simultaneity judgment tasks, where participants cause an effect and have to indicate whether it occurred simultaneously with, or succeeded by another action-unrelated stimulus.
+For example, simultaneity judgment tasks, where participants cause an effect and have to indicate whether it occurred simultaneously with or was succeeded by another action-unrelated stimulus.
 Although Wenke and Haggard (2009) compared simultaneity judgments only for two action unrelated stimuli, that is, two randomly occurring shocks that were presented between an action and its resulting effect, they showed lower discrimination for these two action unrelated stimuli if they occurred early after action execution (150 ms delay) in comparison to late after action execution (450 ms to 850 ms delay).
 Thus, simultaneous judgment tasks might result in sense of agency being higher for shorter delays.
 Therefore, it should be noted, that any conclusions from our results might be an artefact of the employed method.